What does an Ombudsman do?

 The Office of the Ombudsman does not handle HHS employee personnel and disciplinary matters.
-Complaints of this nature are handled by the HHS Human Resources or the Civil Rights offices.
-To ensure your matter is addressed with either of these departments, please contact them directly using the contact information found on their website: http://hhscx.hhsc.texas.gov/hr.
+Complaints of this nature are handled by the Human Resources or Civil Rights offices.
+To ensure your matter is addressed with either of these departments, please contact them directly or email: HHSCivilRightsOffice@hhsc.state.tx.us.

 I did not get my Medicaid identification card, where can I go to get a replacement card?

-You can go to your nearest Health and Human Services Office.
+You can go to your nearest HHS Office.
 To find an office near you, go to: www.yourtexasbenefits.com.

-You can apply at your nearest Health and Human Services Office.
+You can apply at your nearest HHS office.
 To find an office nearest you, go to: www.yourtexasbenefits.com.

 What day will my SNAP (food stamp)/TANF benefits be available?

 TANF monthly benefits, issued via EBT, are available on a staggered basis over the first three days of the month, based on the last number in the case number, as follows: